Fahimmuntasir1/python_practice_projects/README.md

-# Drawing a Alfabet 'F' letter with python language
+# Play with Python

 Hey there!

-Here I'm write a simple code to drawing 'F' letter .
+Here I'm practice some simple code to do some shape with python language.

 You can do this easily follow this -